Resolve Next.js Hydration Mismatch Errors Complete Guide

 const nextConfig = {

-reactStrictMode: true, // Shows hydration errors in development
+reactStrictMode: true, // Shows detailed hydration errors

 }

-Use React DevTools#
+Step 2: Use React DevTools#

-Add Error Boundaries#
+Step 3: Add Error Boundaries#

 'use client'